GafferHQ/gaffer/doc/source/WorkingWithTheNodeGraph/UsingThePerformanceMonitor/index.md

 1. Create a StandardOptions node.

-2. In the _Graph Editor_, connect the StandardOptions node just prior to your script's render task node.
+2. In the Graph Editor, connect the StandardOptions node just prior to your script's render task node.

-3. In the _Node Editor_, with the StandardOptions node still selected, navigate to _Statistics_ > _Settings_.
+3. In the Node Editor, with the StandardOptions node still selected, navigate to _Statistics_ > _Settings_.

 4. Toggle the Performance Monitor plug's switch, and then check its box.